desmccarter/ladywood/README.md

 ## Generated POP Class Examples

-Here is an example POP (*Page Object Pattern*) classes generated using this utility.
+Here are a few examples of POP (*Page Object Pattern*) classes generated using this utility.

 <p name="examples"></p>